OUR 3 MAIN PROJECTS

-Affordable spay/neuter clinics are held “on location” throughout San Diego County aboard the Neuter Scooter traveling surgical bus, a 37-foot work horse with onboard prepping area, recovery kennels, and hospital grade operating suite.
-Up to 20 clinics are held each month with an average of 25 combined cats and dogs fixed per clinic.
-They day-long clinics (7am to 2pm), are run by a fully trained and licensed medical team consisting of a high-volume spay/neuter Veterinarian, Registered Veterinary Technician, Veterinary Assistant, and Kennel Assistant with support of a Clinic Manager, appointment setters, and volunteers.
-In addition to a discounted procedure underwritten by donors, each animal scheduled for surgery receives a free pre-anesthesia health exam to screen for potential surgical risks plus free basic pet care services including a nail trim, flea treatment, Rabies vaccine, deworming (if needed), 72-hour pain management injection, soft e-collar, one-year license for qualifying pets, and a sturdy cardboard carrier for cats without one.
-To further promote pet wellness, at time of pick up, clients receive an “Observation Form” with results of the pre-exam of their pet, noting any conditions requiring follow up, a list of reasonably-priced veterinarians, a post-op packet with explanation given by a staff member, basic pet care information, and access to the 24-hour surgical hotline for any post-surgical questions or concern.
+Affordable spay/neuter clinics are held “on location” throughout San Diego County aboard the Neuter Scooter traveling surgical bus.
+Up to 20 clinics are held each month inside the hospital-grade operating suite with an average of 25 combined cats and dogs fixed per clinic.
+They day-long clinics (7am to 2pm), are run by a fully trained and California state licensed medical team consisting of a high-volume spay/neuter Veterinarian, Registered Veterinary Technician, Veterinary Assistant, and Kennel Assistant with support of a Clinic Manager, appointment setters, and volunteers.
+In addition to a discounted procedure underwritten by donors, these pets also receive a pre-anesthesia health assessment, nail trim, flea and worm treatments (with visible symptoms or discretion of attending vet) pain management injection, and e collars.
+Dogs also receive a rabies vaccine and one year license for those who qualify, and cats also receive a sturdy cardboard carrier, if needed.
+To promote pet wellness beyond the procedure, at time of pick up, clients receive an “Observation Form” with results of the pre-exam of their pet, noting any conditions requiring follow up, a list of reasonably-priced veterinarians, post-op instructions explained by a staff member, a printed copy, basic pet care information, and access to the 24-hour surgical hotline for any post-surgical questions or concern.

 SNAP serves an estimated 4,900 pet owners a year.

 The Neuter Scooter Sub-Programs: